edemmott/TMTtargMatlab/README.md

 # TMTtargMatlab
-Matlab functions for generating targeting lists for Xcalibur or Maxquant.Live from Maxquant evidence.txt files
+Matlab functions for generating targeting/inclusion lists for Xcalibur or Maxquant.Live from Maxquant evidence.txt files

 These functions have been tested on Windows 10, and Max OS X and Matlab versions R2017b and R2018a.

+*Note that although the **targXcal** function is used for all the examples below, the input and output arguments and use of the **targMql** function is identical.*

 ## Basic use
 ```matlab